VaradScript/quiz-system/README.md

 </p>

-<p align="center">A dynamic quiz application built with PHP and MySQL that allows users to take quizzes, track scores, and manage quiz content.</p>
+<p align="center">The repository for the "Quiz System" you shared outlines a dynamic quiz application built using PHP and MySQL.
+Here are the key features and setup instructions mentioned in the README file:

+.</p>

 <p align="center">